 Our Review of Desert View Campground on the South Rim

-If you don’t mind craziness and crowds, both Mather Campground and Trailer Village will serve you well, but if you want to escape the nonsense and immerse yourself in natural beauty, you have to check out Desert View Campground.
+If you don’t mind craziness and crowds, both Mather Campground and Trailer Village will serve you well, but if you want to escape the nonsense and immerse yourself in the magic of the Grand Canyon, you have to check out Desert View Campground.

 Desert View Campground is perched on the canyon rim at the eastern edge of the park.
 If you enter the park through the east entrance of the South Rim, you’ll be just steps away from the canyon and worlds away from the crowds of Grand Canyon Village.

 All of the sites at Desert View Campground are level and well-spaced, but we do have a favorite, at least for tent camping.
 If you can, try and score site #46, which has easy access to the rim of the Canyon.

-- The Desert View General Store sells fabulous local beer and wine, plus whatever else you need — t-shirts, potato chips, ice cream, beef jerky.
+The Desert View General Store sells fabulous local beer and wine, plus whatever else you need — t-shirts, potato chips, ice cream, beef jerky, deodorant.
 You can easily walk to the store from Desert View Campground, so you’re not really roughing it.
 My kids especially appreciated escaping from the watchful eye of their parents to go buy junk food.

 There is a beautiful unmarked trail between sites 46 and 48.
 It meanders through the trees and along the South Rim, with the most beautiful views of the Colorado River below.
 We saw footprints out here, so I know people hike the trail, but we spent four hours exploring and relaxing on the edge rim and didn’t see another soul.
 Like I said — magic.
 This is another reason why we love site #46.

-- Ravens will steal your food.
-Talk about opportunistic — the ravens at Desert View Campground were very accustomed to people.
+Ravens will steal your food.
+Talk about opportunistic — the ravens at Desert View Campground were very accustomed to people and their trashy ways.
 They worked as a team to steal food from the campsites.
 One would sit on a tree and watch for unsuspecting campers to head to the bathrooms, while the others raided campsites.
 Put your food away when you’re not able to keep a close watch.